TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/Roadshow-Caldova/caldova03.md

    Instructions
    1. List all Azure Foundry-related resources from the architecture diagram.
    2. Create Foundry resources in Azure.
    3. In the Foundry Project, create one standard model: **gpt-5-mini**.
+Set the model deployment capacity to 90K TPM.
+   4. Grant the Foundry project's managed identity the Foundry User role, scoped to the Foundry project, so it can access project resources such as datasets and connected data sources.
+Verify this role assignment is active before proceeding.
-   4. In the Foundry Project, create an agent named **Capacity-Planning-Foundry-Agent** and attach the Fabric Data Agent, **Capacity-Planning-Agent**, by tool calling.
+   5. In the Foundry Project, create an agent named **Capacity-Planning-Foundry-Agent** and attach the Fabric Data Agent, **Capacity-Planning-Agent**, by tool calling.
-   5. Create proper instructions for the agent so it provides useful responses.
+   6. Create proper instructions for the agent so it provides useful responses.
-   6. Once **Capacity-Planning-Foundry-Agent** is created, validate that the prompt works and returns valid results, then provide confirmation.
+   7. Once **Capacity-Planning-Foundry-Agent** is created, validate that the prompt works and returns valid results, then provide confirmation.
-   7. Ensure the agent instruction, prompt, and response fulfill the problem statement.
+   8. Ensure the agent instruction, prompt, and response fulfill the problem statement.
    Completion Requirement:
    After completing all steps successfully, create a Markdown file with:
    - Deployment instructions